-With Easter around the corner, it’s time to plan the double bank holiday with chocolate for days and the best spring activities London has to offer.
+With Easter around the corner, it’s time to plan the double bank holiday with chocolate for days and the best spring activities London offers.
 Whether you’re after afternoons dazing in sun-glazed parks, Sunday lunching or something egg-stra special, we’ve put together a list of the best things to do in London this Easter.

 2. Eye up the eggs in Fortnum & Mason